TobiasRoth/NDep_butterflies/README.md

 ### Results

 Folder that contains figures and tables with key results of the analyses.
-All the files in this folder are produced by on of the R-Skripts in folder [R](R).
+All the files in this folder are produced by one of the R-Skripts in folder [R](R).